openvolley/datavolley/README.md

 # datavolley
-R package for reading datavolley scouting files
+An R package for reading datavolley scouting files

+Beware, this is in an early stage of development and may do strange things.
+In particular, character encoding may not be well handled.

 ## Installation